 But worry not, for I have a solution for you.
 There’s a much easier to understand, standardized way of measuring paper weight.
 It’s called GSM (grams per square meter).

 It’s a measurement that expresses the density of the paper.
 How much does a sheet of paper way per square meter.
 And it’s a great way of comparing the thickness and density of paper!
 Most paper types will express their weight in GSM, so you’ll be able to easily compare papers with each other.

 If this hasn’t made a whole lot of sense to you, I can’t blame you.
 Paper weight is kind of confusing, and is hard to explain.
-Check out these articles if you want to learn more about paper weight.
-You can also check out this chart of paper weights, to see how different papers compare in weight.
+Check out this article if you want to learn more about paper weight.

 Time to get into the best sublimation papers out there!

 Okay, enough with the boring stuff!
 Let’s get into something more interesting (if shopping for paper is interesting to you.
 I don’t judge!).

 A-SUB Sublimation paper is my absolute favorite sublimation paper brand.
 I definitely think it’s the best brand of sublimation paper you can get, and is absolutely my go-to brand.